 Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
+This should include a review of lens absorption and adsorption for the class of chemicals in use and an account of injury experience.

-Skin protection See Hand protection below Hands/feet protection Wear chemical protective gloves, e.g. PVC.
-Wear safety footwear or safety gumboots, e.g. Rubber Body protection See Other protection below Other protection Overalls.
-P.V.C apron.
-Barrier cream.
-Skin cleansing cream.
+Skin protection See Hand protection below Hands/feet protection Wear general protective gloves, eg. light weight rubber gloves.
+Body protection See Other protection below Other protection No special equipment needed when handling small quantities.
+OTHERWISE: • Overalls. • Barrier cream. • Eyewash unit.